-Figure 10.Percentage of municipality land in Natura 2000 (DIAMONT).
+Figure 10 Percentage of municipality land in Natura 2000 (DIAMONT).
+Tappeiner et al., 2008a and 2008b

-2.8 Connecting disjointed habitats
+3.2.8 Connecting disjointed habitats

 The Natura 2000 Directive, in parallel with the so called "Emerald" process applied in Switzerland, has defined at the EU level the basic net with the most relevant areas of interest for biodiversity and naturalistic values.
 In addition to that, other protected areas contribute to the conservation of the Alpine landscape and semi-natural conditions.